 April 3, 2007 - Rangel’s book, “And I Haven’t Had a Bad Day Since: From the Streets of Harlem to the Halls of Congress,” is published.

 September 5, 2008 - Rangel’s lawyer, Lanny Davis, announces that Rangel unknowingly failed to report approximately $75,000 in income from a beach house he owns in the Dominican Republic.

-September 24, 2008 - The House Ethics Committee announces it is establishing an ethics panel to investigate Rangel.
+September 24, 2008 - The House Ethics Committee announces it is establishing a panel to investigate Rangel.

 February 25, 2010 - Rangel is admonished by the House Ethics Committee for accepting trips to the Caribbean that were paid for by corporate interests and is ordered to repay the money.

 March 3, 2010 - Announces he is stepping down as chairman of the House Ways and Means Committee until an ethics investigation is complete.

 July 22, 2010 - The House Ethics Committee finds that Rangel violated ethics rules.

 July 29, 2010 - The House Ethics Committee formally charges Rangel with 13 counts of violating house rules in soliciting funds for a project, not disclosing financial papers, not paying taxes on a home in the Dominican Republic and improper use of a rent-subsidized apartment.